© Crown copyright 2018

 We are working with the devolved administrations on Technical Notices and we will continue to do so as plans develop.

-This notice informs businesses (growers, processors and importers) involved in the UK organic sector of the expected position on regulations governing organic food production, labelling, imports and exports, in the event the UK leaves the EU in March 2019 with no deal.
+This notice informs businesses (growers, processors and importers) involved in the UK organic sector of the expected position on regulations governing organic food production, labelling, imports and exports, in the event the UK leaves the EU with no deal.

 To ensure a smooth transition all the existing EU requirements would continue to be applied in the UK in equivalent terms.

 All food and feed sold as organic must be produced in accordance with standards set out in EU law on organic production.
 Food sold as organic must originate from businesses registered and approved by organic control bodies on the basis of a rigorous annual inspection.
 These standards apply to the production of food, animal feed, livestock (including bees and farmed fish) and any food products marketed as ‘organic’.

 Six UK-based and two Ireland-based organic control bodies are currently approved by Defra to license individual organic operators.
 The control bodies oversee organic production and offer advice to ensure the integrity of organic products placed on the market.

 Labels on food sold as ‘organic’ must indicate the organic control body with which the processor or packer is registered.
 The labels must, as a minimum, include a code number that denotes the approved control body.
 Products sold as organic must also carry the EU organic logo on the packaging.